Gowran: Education

 Scoil Mhuire Gabhrán, or St. Mary's National School Gowran, is located on the Kilkenny side of the town opposite the Catholic Church of the Assumption.
 The current building was begun in 1958.
 Prior to the construction of the new school in 1958, there was a four-classroom school adjacent to the current building.
 This school building was built in 1900 and is now used as a community hall.
-The National School in Dungarvan (Co.
-Kilkenny) which is part of the parish of Gowran closed in 1967 following which the pupils attended Gowran NS.
+The National School in Dungarvan (County Kilkenny) which is part of the parish of Gowran closed in 1967 following which the pupils attended Gowran NS.
 The school was extended in 1979 and 2011.
 The primary school has also been awarded two An Taisce Green Flags which are displayed outside the school.
 The Green Schools programme is run by An Taisce together with the Kilkenny County Council.
 As part of their project work to achieve Green Flag status for water conservation, the school converted all their single flush siphonic toilets (school toilets use on average 85% of school water) from single flush to variable flush using the Mecon Green Button Water Saver.
 The school also has a biodiversity area which contains some species of deciduous broad-leaved trees and an orchard with several apple tree varieties.

 Secondary Schools in the Gowran area include those in Kilkenny City, Borris, County Carlow, Thomastown and Graiguenamanagh.
 School transport is provided both to and from Gowran NS and secondary schools.

 Barony of Gowran

 Gowran is at the centre of the Barony of the same name.
 The Barony of Gowran contains 36 parishes (see map), three of which are split between the Barony of Gowran and the Baronies of Fassadinin and Ida (Mothell, Kilmadum and Inistioge).
 Most of the eastern boundary of the barony of Gowran is formed by the River Barrow.

-Richard FitzPatrick was created Lord Gowran in 1715, and his son was created Earl of Upper Ossory in 1751.
+Richard FitzPatrick was created Lord Gowran in 1715, and his son John was created Earl of Upper Ossory in 1751.
 Both titles became extinct in 1818.

 Transport

 Rail

 Gowran railway station opened on 14 November 1850 and closed on 1 January 1963.

-Gowran is more or less equidistant from Kilkenny railway station (14 kilometres), Muine Bheag railway station (13 kilometres) and Thomastown railway station (14 kilometres distant).

-Kilkenny railway station has a Park and ride facility.
+Gowran can be reached from Kilkenny railway station (14 kilometres), Muine Bheag railway station (13 kilometres) and Thomastown railway station (14 kilometres distant).
+Kilkenny railway station has a park and ride facility.
 There is a charge for parking.
-Muine Bheag also has a Park and Ride facility.
-Parking was free up to 2015.
-Parking charges were introduced in 2015.
+Muine Bheag also has a park and ride facility.
+Parking was free until 2015 when charges charges were introduced.

-Train tickets are not always available at the stations.
-However, they may be purchased on the Iarnród Éireann – Irish Rail website online or on board the trains.
-If purchased online, proof of purchase (printout from the website) must be shown when on board the trains.